pyagh11/HW19/README.md

 ![image](/images19/Picture16.png)

-or ETH we added private key manually from Ganache:
+for ETH we added private key manually from Ganache:

 ![image](/images19/Picture17.png)

 Then we ran our function and checked to verify the balance for the first account to ensure funding: